 Fun with recursion

-Following on from the previous blog post regarding the prototype I built to generate carbon emissions proofs, I found out that the maximum number of bits that can be packed into a field array is 126 in Circom.
-Therefore, if we want to have 128bits security strength as mentioned previously, we need to have a modulus size of 3072bits.
-For Paillier, as the modulus is the square of the product of two prime numbers, the key size (the product of two prime numbers) is therefore 1536bits (i.e. 768bits primes).
-If the number of bits in a field array can only be up to 126, that means we will need 13 elements in the field array to represent a keysize that is at least 1536bits.
+Following on from the previous blog post regarding the prototype I built to generate carbon emissions proofs, I found out that the maximum number of bits that can be packed into a field element is 126 in Circom.
+Therefore, if we want to have 128 bits security strength as mentioned previously, we need to have a modulus size of 6144 bits.
+For Paillier, as the modulus is the square of the key size (the product of two prime numbers), which needs to be 3072 bits to achieve the 128 bits security strength.
+If the number of bits in a field element can only be up to 126, that means we will need 25 elements in the field elements array to represent a keysize that is at least 3072 bits.

 It is also not a straightforward task to write the Paillier encryption in circuits, instead of a basic exponentiation computation (the randomness number r needs to be raised to the power of the key, n) by calling something like r**n and let the compiler/runtime engine deals with the rest, the circuit needs to include r**n as part of the proof and hence reduce it to “Rank-1 Constraints Satisfaction” (R1CS) system (there are other interpretation to what ‘S’ stands for, e.g. System, Satisfactory).
 In R1CS the algebraic circuits are expressed as a set of vectors and matrices, which in turn are converted to a set of polynomials to be used for the rest of the zkSNARK pipeline.
 So how do you express r**n as algebraic circuits in the first place?